-Building on years of musical training, music therapists come to the profession from many different backgrounds and work in many different ways.
-A music therapist is a graduate of a music therapy degree training program approved by the Canadian Association for Music Therapy.
+Building on years of musical training, certified music therapists come to the profession from many different backgrounds and work in many different ways.

-Training includes extensive academic and experiential coursework, clinical experience, supervised practicums and a 1000 hour supervised internship.
-Additionally, a music therapist attains the peer-reviewed Music Therapist Accredited (MTA) designation by meeting the requirements of CAMT’s accreditation process, and maintaining active CAMT membership.
+Music therapy education includes extensive academic and experiential coursework, clinical experience, supervised practicums and a 1000 hour supervised internship.

-MTA’s must abide by the CAMT Code of Ethics and CAMT Standards of Practice.
-Above all, a music therapist is a person with strong musical talents and abilities, a dedication to the study of music and its functional adaptations for influencing changes in behaviour, and a commitment to assisting people toward healthy life adjustments.
+Above all, a certified music therapist is a person with strong musical talents and abilities, a dedication to the study of music and its functional adaptations for influencing changes in behaviour, and a commitment to supporting people in their lives.

 Since 2016, language related to the MTA credential has changed.
 More members of the public relate to and understand the word “certified” rather than “accredited”.
 CAMT uses the term “certified” to refer to MTAs and “MTA Certification” refers to the process of obtaining the MTA credential.